create3000/x_ite/docs/_posts/components/TextureProjector/TextureProjector.md

 TextureProjector is similar to a light that projects a texture into the scene, illuminating geometry that intersects the perspective projection volume.

-The TextureProjector node belongs to the **TextureProjector** component and its default container field is *children.* It is available since X3D version 4.0 or later.
+The TextureProjector node belongs to the **TextureProjector** component and its default container field is *children.* It is available from X3D version 4.0 or later.

 ## Hierarchy